t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Terminology on modeling of Things and their affordances (Properties, Actions, and Events) was taken from {{?I-D.ietf-asdf-sdf}}.

 Action:
-: An affordance that can potentially be used to perform a named operation on a Thing.
+: A kind of affordance that can potentially be used to perform a named operation on a Thing.

 Action Result:
 : A representation sent as a response by a server that does not represent resource state, but the result of the interaction with the originally addressed resource.